-There is no proper pub here, not even proper table.
+There is no proper pub here, not even a proper table.
 Customers will sit on small stools around a little taller plastic or wooden stools on which food and beer bottles are placed.
 It may be uncomfortable for some foreigners, but it creates a unique atmosphere for customers to experience ancient local lifestyles in Hanoi.
 Besides, one of the best parts of drinking beer here is that the beer is usually served along with delicious food such as roasted squid, fried fermented pork rolls, roasted bird meat, or simply a plate of sunflower’s seeds.

 People all sitting at the pavement drinking beer at night

 Like any other pub street, the atmosphere here becomes more lively when the night falls down with the influx of both locals and foreigners.
-The quietness of the street in the day time is suddenly replaced with the noisiness.
+The quietness of the street in the daytime is suddenly replaced with the noisiness.
 The whole street is crowded with groups of people drinking beer and chatting with each other.
 Echoed throughout the street is the sound of “một hai ba…dzô!” (one two three… cheers!) from both local and foreign customers.

 The common thing among beer restaurant in Ta Hien is its simple and street style.
 Everything is on street sides with plastic chairs used for both seat and table.
 The customers can order a mug of beer and sit for hours without being interrupted.
-The comfortable and friendly atmosphere as well as great beers and foods are the main reasons for the attraction of Ta Hien Street.
+The comfortable and friendly atmosphere, as well as great beers and foods, are the main reasons for the attraction of Ta Hien Street.

 The hotter the weather is, the more people come to Ta Hien

-bia co on hanoi beer street
+bia co on Hanoi beer street

 I'm not sure to say Ta Hien beer is a brilliant drink, but I'm totally sure that it's unique and peculiar.
 Ta Hien beer is so good because of the aromatic combination of flavors: sweet-smelling roasted squids, delicious fried "nem chua" and many more...

-Looking at the menu, you can order well-branded beer like Tiger, Saigon, Halida...
+Looking at the menu, you can order a well-branded beer like Tiger, Saigon, Halida...
 Whiskey, rum, gin... are here too.
 Personally, I still recommend tasting Bia co first.

-Aside from beers and pubs, personally, I think Tạ Hiện street is like a narrow or a mini version of a food heaven with lots of super small alleyways and twisted intersections, which I presume very fit for a curious explorer who wants to enjoy a little bit taste of rusticity.
-On the small and crowded street of Ta Hien, you can find variety of best Hanoi street foods such as Nem chua, Vietnamese bread, noodles, sweet porridges…
+Aside from beers and pubs, personally, I think Tạ Hiện street is like a narrow or a mini version of food heaven with lots of super small alleyways and twisted intersections, which I presume very fit for a curious explorer who wants to enjoy a little bit taste of rusticity.
+On the small and crowded street of Ta Hien, you can find a variety of best Hanoi street foods such as Nem chua, Vietnamese bread, noodles, sweet porridges…

-The snack foods to serve with the beer are also diverse, from traditional ones such as nem Phung, fried nem, nem, boiled peanut to Western ones such as fried chip, cheese stick,… Moreover, prices are generally cheap
+The snack foods to serve with the beer are also diverse, from traditional ones such as nem Phung, fried nem, nem, boiled peanut to Western ones such as fried chips, cheese stick,… Moreover, prices are generally cheap

 These are 2 dishes we can't miss on the list of street foods in Hanoi.
-Enjoy each piece of fried nem chua with fried chips, you will feel sweet spicy taste of chili sauce, in concordance with greasy flavor of nem inside and crispy layer of fried chips outside.
+Enjoy each piece of fried nem chua with fried chips, you will feel the sweet spicy taste of chili sauce, in concordance with a greasy flavor of nem inside and crispy layer of fried chips outside.
 Fantastic!
 Each nem chua only costs 5.000 VND (about 25 cents).

 Chim cut nuong